Robert Alford (American football): Professional career

+Pre-draft

 On November 21, 2012, it was announced that Alford had accepted his invitation to play in the 2013 Senior Bowl.
 He became the second player from Southeastern Louisiana to play in the Senior Bowl and the first since Ronnie Hornsby in 1979.
-On January 26, 2013, Alford recorded five combined tackles and an interception to help Detroit Lions' head coach Jim Schwartz's South team that defeated the North 21-16.
+On January 26, 2013, Alford recorded five combined tackles and an interception to help Detroit Lions' head coach Jim Schwartz's South team that defeated the North 21–16.
 Alford had an impressive performance that also included an 88-yard kickoff return to start the game and immensely raised his draft stock.
 He was one of 60 collegiate defensive backs and 35 cornerbacks to attend the NFL Scouting Combine in Indianapolis, Indiana.
 Alford performed all of the combine drills and finished fourth among all defensive backs in the 40-yard dash.
 On March 26, 2013, Alford attended Southeastern Louisiana's pro day, but opted to stand on his combine numbers and only performed positional drills as team representatives and scouts from 15 NFL teams attended.
 At the conclusion of the pre-draft process, Alford was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked the 10th best cornerback prospect by NFL analyst Mike Mayock and the 11th best cornerback by NFLDraftScout.com.